 Caravelle Inn Amakusa — budget cottage near dolphin pier

-Cabin-style accommodation 5 minutes from the Itsuwa dolphin-cruise pier.
-Family cottages with kitchen, no meals included but a small store sells breakfast supplies.
+No meals are included, but a small store sells breakfast supplies.
 Best for cost-conscious families or 2-3 night stays.

 - Hours: Check-in 15:00 / Check-out 10:00